 In order to make them suitable for English language learners (ELLs), I have since adapted these activities carefully to match the age and proficiency levels of my learners to integrate the content and language in an experiential format.
 The hard work that went into this has paid off, as there is no other method that I know of that works better to motivate learners and to help them progress faster or to learn more enjoyably!

 Without a doubt, my own excitement and enthusiasm was definitely a big help whenever teaching these topics, because of how infectious that can be.
-In making the lessons as effective as they can be, this integrated, experiential learning process not just more enjoyable, but so much easier and more natural, when you always choose what you yourself are most excited about teaching.
+In making the lessons as effective as they can be, this integrated, experiential learning process not just more enjoyable, but so much easier and more natural when you choose lessons or activities that you yourself are excited about teaching.
 So, if you are even half as excited as I am about teaching any of the topics listed below, then I would say, just go for it!
 Teach them, and have fun!

 Below is a list of 36 of my personal favorites.
 Feel free the choose one!
 (If the link is active then it’s ready.)
 The details of the given lesson will be sent directly to your inbox, free of charge, just by clicking the topic you like best and entering your email.

-If you’d like more than one, then you will get a chance to see all the details once you’re opted in and have joined my email list, also free of charge.
-Beyond these sample lesson plans, you’ll see and have access to tons of lessons still to come, as well as step-by-step courses designed to show you exactly how all this CLIL stuff works in the context of English in Nature, for when you are ready to dive deep.
-Most important for the moment is to be sure to confirm your address for me, so that you can receive all these sneak-peek items!
+If you’d like to see more than one, then you will see more details in my newsletter, Coyote Song.
+From time to time, I enjoy sending you a freebie or two, especially to get your feedback on it.
+Beyond these free samples, you’ll have access to many more lessons still to come, as well as insider info on courses designed to show you step-by-step exactly how all this CLIL stuff works in the context of English in Nature–for when you are ready to dive deep.
+Most important for the moment is to be sure to confirm your address for me, to make sure that you receive all these sneak-peek and free items!

-Just to be clear: Since we’re just getting to know each other, I want to make these sample lessons available for free right now to my earliest subscribers.
-Later, they’ll all be going into the member resource library, to which all my earliest subscribers will have free access for life.
+Just to be clear: Since we’re just getting to know each other, I want to send you these sample lessons and other free items right now as a thank you for being an early subscriber during this start-up phase.
+Later, all these resources will be going into the member resource library, which will remain accessible to all my earliest subscribers, for free.
 For those who subscribe later–not to worry!
-The resources in the library will still be available at incredibly low prices even to those who subscribe after this initial start-up phase in June & July of 2021!
+These and other resources will still be available at incredibly low prices even to those who subscribe after the initial start-up phase, ending the first of November 2021.

-For now, feel free to have a look at the list, choose the one you like and enjoy your free sample!
+For now, feel free to choose from the list your free sample activity and enjoy your free sample!

 - Nature Journal Writing